 One thing that stands out when I read comments on a forum, and I haven't read every one (I am sure there must be some success stories), is that in every single post I have read so far the person's dog has died from IMHA after extensive veterinary treatment with the vet finally saying: "I'm sorry there is nothing more we can do...".
 This is strange, but to this date all of my clients that have followed my protocol have survived up to this point!
 This is of course no miracle cure or guarantee as all animals are individuals.
 What I am trying to say is that there is something more the vet could have done - they just didn't do it.

 And when treatment with immunosuppressant drugs doesn't seem to be working, increasing the dosage or switching to another dangerous drug is not the answer.
 The sad thing is that many of these vets truly feel there is nothing more they could have done and that is very sad for all their future clients that come into their office hoping for them to save their beloved family member.
 Because more times than not, it is just not going to happen and that animal is most likely going to die.

 lV.
 Holistic Natural Protocol Goal

-The goal of our natural protocol is to balance your animal's immune system to prevent further damage to the red blood cell tissue and provide the body with what it needs to heal and repair itself.
-At the same time in a holistic fashion, we want to remove any contributing factors whether these are in your pet's diet, environment or occur during veterinary visits.
-Since we do not necessarily know the root cause(s) of the imbalance in your particular animal, we do know from our research and experience what are the primary culprits.
+The goal of our natural protocol is to help balance your animal's immune system to prevent further damage to red blood cell tissue while at the same time promoting development of new red blood cells and their oxygen carrying capacity.
+We also want to provide a plethora of organic, whole food nutrition to improve the health of your entire animal.
+In addition, in a holistic fashion, we want to educate you and help you to recognize, and then remove, any contributing factors whether these are in your pet's diet, environment or occur during veterinary visits.
+We do not necessarily know the root cause(s) of the imbalance in your particular animal, but we do know from our research and experience the primary culprits.